 As a catching coach, Briese has seen his players earn All Conference Award on 8 separate occasions.
 Sam Hill was a four year All-SCAC performer from 2008-2011 (including being named 2008 SCAC Freshman of the Year).
 Bruce Maxwell carried the torch to 2012, when he was named NCAA DIII National Player of the Year, SCAC Player of the Year and was a 2nd round draft pick by the Oakland A's.
 Jacob Mayfield was named All SAA in 2014 and 2015 as well as being tabbed a preseason All-America in 2015.

 Briese came to the Hilltop after a year as an Assistant Coach at Transylvania University in Lexington, Kentucky.
-He started his coaching career at Paul Laurence Dunbar High School in Lexington, Kentucky while he was working toward his Master's Degree.
-He received his Master's Degree in Kinesiology and Health Promotion from the University of Kentucky in 2005.
+He started his coaching career at Paul Laurence Dunbar High School in Lexington, Kentucky in 2004-2005.

-Briese and his wife, Rachel, have one son Jack (10), and two daughters Kate (5) and Finley (2).
+Briese and his wife, Rachel, have one son Jack (12), and two daughters Kate (8) and Finley (5).